matt-harvey/dailycashmanager/user_guide/Transactions.rst

 Entering a one-off transaction
 ------------------------------

 Most of the time you will be entering a single transaction.
-This is a matter of entering the transaction details in the transaction panel at the top right of the main window (*not* the *Transactions* tab at the top left).
+This is a matter of entering the transaction details in the *transaction panel*.
+The *transaction panel* is the large area at the top right of the main window.
+(This is distinct from the *Transactions* tab at the top left.)

 This is best illustrated using examples.